Mohamedj2022/Azure-Resume/README.md

 The front-end is a static site with HTML, CSS, and JavaScript.
 It's static and has a visitor counter.
 The visitor counter data fetched via an API call to an Azure Function.

-- I am a terrible designer, I used this [template](https://www.styleshout.com/free-templates/ceevee/) to create my site.
+- I am not a website designer  so I used this [template](https://www.styleshout.com/free-templates/ceevee/) to create my site.
 - I'm no JavaScript dev, but this [article](https://www.digitalocean.com/community/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) explains well and in a simple way how to use it to make an API call.
 - [Azure storage explorer is a handy tool to use when working with Storage Accounts](https://azure.microsoft.com/en-us/features/storage-explorer/)
 - This is how you can [deploy static site to blob storage.](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-host)